top of page

 Sports Injury Treatment: Home Care Tips

 In the physio clinic we are frequently asked about how to manage the first few days of a soft tissue injury, such as an ankle sprain or strain.
 Most commonly people are asking should they use ice or heat and whether to rest or move?
-Keep reading if you'd like to understand why ice is no longer recommended.
+Keep reading if you'd like to understand how best to ensure you're on the quickest road to recovery from the start.

 Here is a clear guide, taken from evidence based guidelines produced by the British Journal of Sports Medicine, so you can be sure you're looking after yourself or correctly advising others how best to recover after an acute soft tissue injury.